 The Rule of 7 Can Radically Grow Your Business

-Essentially, the Rule of 7 is a marketing principle that states that your prospects need to come across your offer at least 7 times before they really notice your offer and start to take action.
-Your prospects can be exposed to your offer significantly more than 7 times, but they need to see your offer at least 7 times; this helps them take note of your offer amidst the marketing and information overwhelm we have today, thus positioning you to get better results from your marketing efforts.
+The Rule of 7 is a marketing principle that states that your prospects need to come across your offer at least seven times before they really notice it and start to take action.
+Your prospects can be exposed to your offer significantly more than seven times, but they need to see it at least seven times.
+This helps them remember you amidst all the marketing and information overwhelm and positions you to get better results from your marketing efforts.

 Expand Your Marketing Channels

 Don’t restrict your marketing to one channel.
-Use as many channels as you want; take a look at the biggest brands today, as well as the most explosive startups, and you’ll notice that they are everywhere.
+Use as many channels as you want.
+Take a look at the biggest brands today and you’ll notice that they are everywhere.
 We can infer that they may be applying this principle.
 That goes for the really hot startups, too.
-In a 2017 Conversion XL blog post, marketer Shanelle Mullin described her transformation from being a diehard HipChat fan to someone who quickly moved over to HipChat alternative Slack.
+In a 2017 Conversion XL blog post, marketer Shanelle Mullin described her transformation from being a diehard HipChat fan to someone who quickly moved over to the HipChat alternative Slack.
 (At the time of Mullin's blog post, HipChat was a web service for internal private online chat and instant messaging, which also included group chat.

-“During those 3-4 weeks, I can’t even begin to guess how many times I heard or read about Slack.
-TechCrunch, The Next Web, Fast Company, Gigaom, WSJ, Inc. – everyone was talking about this new app.
+“During those three to four weeks, I can’t even begin to guess how many times I heard or read about Slack.
+TechCrunch, The Next Web, Fast Company, Gigaom, WSJ, Inc.—everyone was talking about this new app.
 I began to like Slack because it became more familiar to me than HipChat.”

-Essentially, Mullin fell in love with Slack because she was seeing it anywhere.
-This won’t have happened if Slack was restricted to one medium.
-Instead of saying, “Okay, content marketing is king now, so I’ll start blogging regularly,” or "Facebook ads is what is trending lately, so I’ll stick to it,” why not do all?
-It isn’t impossible to do marketing, and advertising, and video marketing and everything in between.
-In fact, that might be just what your business needs to explode.
+Essentially, Mullin fell in love with Slack because she was seeing it everywhere.
+This wouldn't have been possible if Slack had been restricted to one medium.
+It isn’t impossible to do marketing and advertising and video marketing and everything in between.
+That might be just what your business needs to take off.

-Leverage as Many Forms of Content Marketing as You Can
+Leverage as Many Forms of Content Marketing as Possible

-Often times, it’s easy to put yourself into a box when it comes to content marketing, but there are so many ways to go about it.
-Content marketing goes beyond just blogging; you can do video content, start your own podcast, leverage user-generated content, have your content syndicated, etc.
+It’s easy to box yourself in when it comes to content marketing.
+But there are so many avenues for it.
+Content marketing goes beyond just blogging.
+You can create video content, start your own podcast, leverage user-generated content, have your content syndicated, and more.

-Also, it can be difficult perfecting your content endgame, but platforms like ClearVoice make it easy for brands to have influencers write for them -- it takes things beyond the average low-quality writing you will get on sites like UpWork or Freelancer.com.
+While it can be difficult perfecting your content endgame, platforms like ClearVoice make it easy for brands to have influencers write for them.
+This is one of the higher-quality sites you can turn to for good copy from these influencers.

 Make Frequency a Part of Your Strategy

-Instead, it involves reaching them multiple times through multiple channels.
-Data from HubSpot shows that businesses that blog around 16 times or more per month get 3.5 times more traffic and 4.5 times more leads than businesses that blog less than 4 times a month.
+Data from HubSpot shows that businesses that blog around 16 times or more per month get 3.5 times more traffic and 4.5 times more leads than businesses that blog less than four times a month.
 No matter your marketing strategy, the importance of frequency cannot be overstated.

 Build an Email List

-Email makes it much easier to reach out to the same people over and over again, making 'the rule of 7' easy to implement.
-Besides the fact that research has shown that businesses can expect a ROI of $38 for every $1 spent on email marketing, having an email list makes it much easier to reach out to your prospects over and over again.
-With email services like GetResponse, starting email marketing will cost your business virtually nothing.
+Email makes it much easier to reach out to the same people with greater frequency, making the Rule of 7 easy to implement.
+Global email marketing company Campaign Monitor says that businesses can expect a return on investment (ROI) of $38 for every $1 spent on email marketing.
+So, having an email list makes it much easier to reach out to your prospects multiple times.
+With email services like GetResponse, starting an email marketing campaign will cost your business virtually nothing.
 That investment will reap great rewards.

 Start Contributing to Industry Blogs and Media Publications

-It’s easier than ever to get into the media because if you aren’t covered you can easily contribute content to most publications as an industry expert.
-If you have specialized knowledge about your industry, start contributing to major publications and blogs; this makes your brand more familiar in your niche.
+It’s easier than ever to contribute articles and blog posts to a variety of publications if you can position yourself as an industry expert.
+If you have specialized knowledge about your industry, reach out to the major publications and blogs that resonate.
+This makes your brand more familiar in your niche.

 Embrace Social Media

-Of course, it goes without saying that businesses should be using social media today.
-However, this shouldn’t just stop with Facebook and Twitter.
-Look for industry-specific social media sites, as well as new social media sites that are gaining prominence.
-As long as your audience is there, be there.
+It goes without saying that businesses should be utilizing social media in today's environment.
+However, don't just stop at Facebook and Twitter.
+Look for industry-specific social media sites as well as new ones that are gaining in prominence.
+Be where your audience is.

 Leverage Advanced Technology

-Thanks to advanced technology, you can be pretty much everywhere today without having to do anything special or technical.
-With retargeting and remarketing, you can make sure the same set of people see you be it on their favorite search engines, their favorite social media sites, their favorite blogs, their email inbox or other places they frequent online.
+Thanks to advanced technology, you can be omnipresent without having to do anything extreme or technical.
+With retargeting and remarketing, you can make sure the same set of people see you on their favorite search engines, social media sites, blogs, email inboxes, or other places they frequent online.

-The “Push Notifications” technology is also increasingly gaining prominence, making it easy to have your message displayed on the desktop of your users at any time.
-Use these technologies to your advantage, be “everywhere,” and watch your business growth skyrocket.
+“Push notifications” technology is also increasingly gaining ground, making it easy to have your message displayed on your users' desktops at any time.
+Use these technologies to your advantage.
+Be “everywhere,” and watch your business skyrocket.